Founder - Civic Wellbeing Partners

-As Community Engagement Coordinator in the Office of Civic Wellbeing, Catalina lifts up promising practices, supports creative engagement strategies, and uses the findings of the City’s Wellbeing Index to drive her work.
-She believes that equity-focused solutions have the power to strengthen the wellbeing of our communities, and oversees the Wellbeing Microgrants program, supporting residents as they advance their ideas for community wellbeing.
-Previously, Catalina worked at the California State University San Marcos focusing on civic learning, and creating opportunities for students to connect with community leaders and city officials, dialogue about democracy, and serve the community.
-A Southern California native, Catalina graduated from the University of California Santa Barbara and lives in Los Angeles with her partner Nick, their sourdough starter Jeffrey, and a dozen plants.
+Catalina lifts up promising practices, supports creative engagement strategies, and uses data to drive her work.
+She believes that equity-forward solutions have the power to strengthen the wellbeing of our communities, and oversees the Wellbeing Microgrants program, supporting resident leadership in advancing their ideas for community wellbeing.
+She is a 2021 inaugural 36x36 Fellow, working alongside womxn change-makers around the world to envision a new economic architecture toward wellbeing on a healthy planet.
+Previously, Catalina worked at California State University San Marcos developing co-curricular civic engagement programming, creating opportunities for students to connect with community leaders and city officials, dialogue about democracy, and serve the community.
+A Southern California native, Catalina graduated from the University of California Santa Barbara, grew up in North County San Diego and lives in Los Angeles.

 With original funding by the Bloomberg Philanthropies' Mayors Challenge, The Wellbeing Project draws on expertise from multiple disciplines to define and measure community wellbeing.